buildroot/buildroot/board/raspberrypi/readme.txt

 ===============================

-For CM4 modules without eMMC memory see above for booting from SD card, for CM4 moduels with eMMC memory proceed as following:
+For CM4 modules without eMMC memory see above for booting from SD card, for CM4 modules with eMMC memory proceed as following:

 - fit jumper on IO Board header J2 to disable eMMC boot
 - connect IO Board micro USB port (J11 USB slave) to your host linux system